reynoldsnlp/hfst/README.rst

 - To use the Python interface:

-  - Compiling the bindings requires swig (tested with versions 2.0.4 and 3.0.0)
+  - Compiling the bindings requires swig

   - *NOTE:* the Python API is not under autotools, you must compile it yourself;
     for more information, see file ``python/README``

-Note that if you did install dependent libraries, such as libxml or glib to your home directory instead of using your system's package manager (or supported default location):
+Note that if you did install dependent libraries, such as libxml or ICU to your home directory instead of using your system's package manager (or supported default location):